 - Visualization of data

 An important aspect of data science programs is the immersion experience – a collaborative project designed to simulate real-world data application.
-These experiences provide students with the opportunity to demonstrate their talent in a team-based setting and establish working credentials before graduating.
+These experiences provide students with the opportunity to demonstrate their talent in a team-based setting and establish working credentials—and a professional portfolio of completed projects—before graduating.

 Key Competencies and Objectives

 Students who graduate from a master’s program in data science possess diverse, in-demand skill sets.
-Typically, students earn proficiency in areas including, but not limited to:
+These are the key factors that employers will be looking at when they evaluate you after graduation.
+Typically, students develop proficiency in areas including, but not limited to:

 - Database queries